CoolGabrijel/StardustGD/README.md

  Scripts/UI - Code for both 2D and 3D UI shared in here, and the main menu.
 Usually scripts inherit the Control class.

  This project is under the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/) License.
- The planetn font in the Fonts directory has it's own License.
+ The planetn font in the Fonts directory has its own License.